-(Left) The Lincoln Chair ID#THF51753 From the Collections of The Henry Ford of war may speedily pass away.
-Yet, if God wills that it continue until all the wealth piled by the bond-man's two hundred and fifty years of unrequited toil shall be sunk, and until every drop of blood drawn with the lash, shall be paid by another drawn with the sword, as was said three thousand years ago, so still it must be said "the judgments of the Lord, are true and righteous altogether"
+(Left) The Lincoln Chair ID# THF51753.
+From the collections of The Henry Ford.

+Lesson 4 | With Malice Toward None: Lincoln's Second Inaugural Address scourge of war may speedily pass away.
+Yet, if God wills that it continue, until all the wealth piled by the bond-man's two hundred and fifty years of unrequited toil shall be sunk, and until every drop of blood drawn with the lash, shall be paid by another drawn with the sword, as was said three thousand years ago, so still it must be said "the judgments of the Lord, are true and righteous altogether."